Cellar Construction Tips

 If you have a very cold floor (i.e. cold rooms under front verandas), then we recommend installing 2” X 2” wood “sleepers” on the floor so that rigid insulation of R-7.5 can be placed between them.
 In really cold situations you can build the floor with 2” x 4” studs on edge and fill with sprayed-in-place 2lb polyurethane.

 The glass should be a sealed thermal pane unit, usually 5/8” or ¾” overall thickness.
 The glass should be sealed around the edges in the frame.
-Do not get into details with sandblasting on the doors – the company doing this will take care of it.

-Wine Cellar Door
+Selecting the Right Wine Cellar Door

 Please see our racking selection: